-BuyerAssist launches with $2M in funding to help B2B sales team keep their buyers engaged – TechCrunch
+BuyerAssist launches with $2M in funding to help B2B sales teams keep their buyers engaged – TechCrunch

 Headquartered in San Francisco, with an office in Pune, India, BuyerAssist.io was founded last year by Amit Dugar, Shankar Ganapathy and Shyam HN, all alumni of SoftBank Vision 2-backed MindTickle, a platform that enables companies to train their sales staff at scale.
 The philosophy behind BuyerAssist draws on HN and Ganapathy’s experience on the sales and marketing side of MindTickle: Ganapathy was its director of strategic accounts, while HN served as head of global sales development.

-“We’ve sold half a million dollar deals, and deals where you have anywhere form 10 to 25 people involved from the buyer side,” HN told TechCrunch.
+“We’ve sold half a million-dollar deals, and deals where you have anywhere from 10 to 25 people involved from the buyer side,” HN told TechCrunch.
 “There’s a core team of about five to 10 people, but then there is also an extended team that comes and goes during the process.”

 The pandemic added an extra layer of complexity to B2B sales, because many deals were done remotely.
 Furthermore, sales representatives get less time to interact with buyers.
 The Gartner report found that when B2B buying teams consider a purchase, they spend only 17% of that time meeting with potential suppliers, and the amount of time they spend interacting with any sales representative may be only 5% to 6%.
 This means vendors have to find ways to keep potential buyers engaged, while making the process easier for them.

-BuyerAssist describes itself as a “operating system for B2B companies to deliver the most effective buying experience.”
+BuyerAssist describes itself as an “operating system for B2B companies to deliver the most effective buying experience.”
 It helps by providing a centralized place to gather information that would usually be buried in emails and notes, and make it searchable.
 It also lets both vendors and buyers share information about their needs (like pricing, information security reviews and when they want to deploy software by), creating more transparency for each side, and stores important files like proposals, contracts and legal documentation.

 For vendors, having information and questions from potential buyers organized in one place can help them better understand their deals pipeline and meet revenue goals.
 BuyerAssist also provides analytics that can help them retain more contracts.
 For example, it alerts vendors when buyers become less engaged, which may mean they are losing interest.